Thank you for signing up to . You will receive a verification email shortly.

 Water from an Air Up bottle

 It’s been reported that 16 million Brits want to reduce their sugar intake but are struggling due to a lack of alternatives, which is why we love the clever water bottles from Air Up.
 Using a specific technology called retronasal smell, Air Up bottles contain a scent pod that fools your brain into thinking you're tasting a flavoured drink when you're drinking water.

-Ready meals can contain a lot of sugar – as many as 6tsp in some!
-Stick to homemade meals – avoiding all jars, tins and packets – so you know exactly what has gone into each meal.
-Browse our low-calorie recipes for inspiration.
+Ready meals can contain a lot of sugar - as many as 6tsp in some!
+Stick to homemade low calorie meals (opens in new tab) – avoiding all jars, tins and packets – so you know exactly what has gone into each meal.

 Protein with each meal and snack